ooloth/mu-gatsby/content/posts/tip-filter-boolean.md

 const array = [{ good }, null, { great }, undefined]
 ```

-Those empty values might be a sneaky little gift from your API.
+Those empty values might be a sneaky little gift from an API.
 Or you may have left them there yourself while validating the original data.
 Either way, you've got a problem.

 ## Looping over null data